samwright/practNLPTools/README.md

     *windows: I never compiled C files in Windows.* python setup.py install
 ```
-3. Any other, you can la la laa la laaaa to  biplab12  (A T) cse d0t iitb d0t ac d0t in
+3. Any other, you can la la laa la laaaa to  biplab12  (A T) cse d0t iitb d0t ac d0t in or Jawahar273@gmail.com
-4. Issues with "pip install practnlptools" <- this only for original tool
+4. Issues with "pip install practnlptools" <- **this only for original tool**

 You might receive following Error while running: